 . . . as you DARE !!

-The WNBR is an international light-hearted protest event that takes place in more than 80 cities in 20 countries.
+The World Naked Bike Ride (WNBR) is an international light-hearted protest event that takes place in more than 80 cities in 20 countries.
 It has been successfully held in the South Island for several years and now we are planning a North Island event.

 The ride will take place at Waihi Beach, starting at Bowentown and cycling the length of Seaforth Road, looping around Wilson Road, through the shopping area, Citrus Ave and Snell Crescent, and returning along Seaforth back to Bowentown.
 Total distance is 11 Kilometers.
 The ride is almost completely flat and will take around 45 - 55 minutes.

-Shown on the map in purple, the ride will proceed from the car park, along Pio Road and turning left into Seaforth Road.
+Shown on the map in purple, the ride will proceed from the car park, along Seaforth Road northwards to Wahi Beach township

 We ride to the northern end of Seaforth, veering left onto Wilson Road and through the shopping precinct.
 Turn left into Citrus Ave, and stop to regroup (if necessary) at Wilson Park.
 The return route is now shown in green.